24 Feb 2026,

 DO YOU HAVE THE RIGHT TO A RENTAL CAR AFTER AN ACCIDENT?

 This case set a significant precedent, affirming the victims’ right to have rental car fees included as part of the settlement when an accident occurs.
+An experienced personal injury attorney can help negotiate these claims and protect client rights throughout the process.

 WHAT STEPS SHOULD YOU TAKE TO GET A RENTAL CAR?